mmin18/WaxPatch/README.md

 The sample iOS project loads the patch from a url (which you probably want to change in AppDelegate.m) before launch.

 The Original.png and Patched.png shows the difference.
-### Issue
-The mutated version of wax leaks when call method directly from Obj-C!!!

-The issue is located at wax_instance.m, TODO mark.